Improving Nonpreemptive Multiserver Job Scheduling with Quickswap: Simulation Results

 \subsection{Two job classes: one-or-all MSJ}

 We first evaluate the performance of MSFQ with $\ell=k-1$ in the one-or-all setting analyzed in \Cref{sec:results}.
 We compare MSFQ to MSF, as well as the First-Fit and nMSR policies examined in the prior work.
-Our simulations consider a system with $k=32$ servers, where 90\% of job arrivals are small jobs and the mean job size is 1 for both large and small jobs.
+Our simulations consider a system with $k=32$ servers, where 90\% of job arrivals are light jobs and the mean job size is 1 for both heavy and light jobs.
 That is, $p_1=0.9$, $p_k=0.1$, and $\mu_1=\mu_k=1$.
-These parameters reflect the common setting where 10\% of the jobs (the large jobs) comprise about 80\% of the load on the system. \cref{fig:rt_oneorN_32} shows the effect of varying the arrival rate, $\lambda$, on weighted and unweighted mean response time.
-We see that our analysis of the mean response time under MSFQ is highly accurate at a wide range of arrival rates.
-Furthermore, our MSFQ policy achieves the best weighted and unweighted mean response time in all cases, outperforming the competitor policies by two orders of magnitude when the arrival rate is high.
+These parameters reflect the common setting where 10\% of the jobs (the heavy jobs) comprise about 80\% of the load on the system.
+We set $\ell=k-1$ because all servers will be utilized when there are $k$ or more light jobs in the system.
+As soon as there are fewer than $k$ light jobs in the system and some servers are idle, it makes sense to try to serve the heavy jobs in the system.
+While the exact choice of $\ell$ does affect system performance, Figure \ref{fig:threshold} shows that mean response time is largely independent of $\ell$ as long as $\ell$ is not set very close to 0.

-We also measure the mean response time for each job class in \cref{fig:rt_oneorN_small,fig:rt_oneorN_large}.
-These results confirm that MSFQ improves both classes' mean response time individually in order to improve overall mean response time, and especially improves the mean response time of large jobs.
-Note that the choice of weighted versus unweighted mean response time impacts the ordering of the competitor policies.
-The nMSR and First Fit policies benefit in the unweighted case by prioritizing small jobs, while MSF benefits in the weighted case by prioritizing large jobs.
-In both cases, none of the baseline policies can match MSFQ.